gchq/stroom-docs/content/en/docs/user-guide/indexing/Elasticsearch/indexing.md

 1. `StreamId` -- mandatory, data type `long` or `keyword`.
 2. `EventId` -- mandatory, data type `long` or `keyword`.
-3. `@timestamp` -- required if the index is to be part of a [data stream](https://www.elastic.co/guide/en/elasticsearch/reference/current/data-streams.html) (recommended).
+3. `@timestamp` -- required if the index is to be part of a {{< external-link "data stream" "https://www.elastic.co/guide/en/elasticsearch/reference/current/data-streams.html" >}} (recommended).
 4. `User` -- An object containing properties `Id`, `Name` and `Active`, each with their own data type.
 5. `Tags` -- An array of one or more strings.
 6. `Message` -- Contains arbitrary content such as unstructured raw log data.
 Supports full-text search.
-Nested field `wildcard` [supports regexp queries](https://www.elastic.co/guide/en/elasticsearch/reference/current/keyword.html#wildcard-field-type).
+Nested field `wildcard` {{< external-link "supports regexp queries" "https://www.elastic.co/guide/en/elasticsearch/reference/current/keyword.html#wildcard-field-type" >}}.

 {{% note %}}
 Elasticsearch does not have a dedicated `array` field mapping data type.
 An Elasticsearch field may contain zero or more values by default.
-See: [Arrays](https://www.elastic.co/guide/en/elasticsearch/reference/current/array.html) in the Elastic documentation.
+See: {{< external-link "Arrays" "https://www.elastic.co/guide/en/elasticsearch/reference/current/array.html" >}} in the Elastic documentation.
 {{% /note %}}

 In Kibana Dev Tools, execute the following query: